chungmuen/mutation_library_analysis/README.md

 # Mutation Library Analysis Tool

 ## Introduction
-Analyses DNA sequences of a given library and then generates following summaries for each variant:
+This tool analyses DNA sequences of a given library and then generates following summaries for each variant:
 1. DNA mutation counts of each mutation type (e.g., A->G, T->C)
 2. The location of the mutations on the reference DNA sequence
 3. The corresponding amino acid residue exchanges